evesun2/assignment_4/README.md

 ### Practicing merge conflicts!

-This is a REMOTE change :o
+This is a REMMOOTEE change :00